 But we recommend using MonkeyLearn's Word Cloud Generator, a free AI-powered tool that makes tag cloud creation extremely easy.

-How to create a tag cloud:
+How to create a tag cloud in 4 simple steps:

 Type, paste, or upload the text data you want to use to create your tag cloud.
 For this example, we are using Asana reviews from Capterra, copied, and pasted into the tool.